Synchronizing...

 A step-by-step breakdown of where your signal travels after it leaves your device.

 Retail traders assume their platform is directly plugged into the global financial system.
 In reality, you are playing a game of digital telephone.
 Your order must pass through several checkpoints, each adding microscopic delays.
+Your entire trading strategy can live or die in these milliseconds.
+To ensure your orders aren't being intentionally delayed or manipulated by conflicted intermediaries, you must fundamentally understand the underlying infrastructure outlined in our Broker Intelligence report.

 1. The Terminal